Hi, I am Aurélie.

 You can contact me here.

-I’m a PhD Candidate in the Film Studies department at Concordia University, Montréal.
 In my doctoral work Of Tentacles and Men: How anime shaped the internet as we know it, I theorize the role that Japanese animation fandom played in shaping exclusionary practices of the alternative web.

-Last year, I was a PhD intern for the Canada Research Chair in Digital Regulation at Work and in Life (UQAM - Université du Québec à Montréal) where I researched the tension between AI adult content creators and creative porn workers.
+Last year, I was a PhD intern for the Canada Research Chair in Digital Regulation at Work and in Life (UQAM - Université du Québec à Montréal) where I researched the tension between AI adult content creators and creative porn workers during platform capitalism.
 Before that, I was a Doctoral Fellow in AI and Inclusion at the AI + Society Initiative (University of Ottawa) where I worked on the ethics of moderating AI pornography.
 In the Summer 2023, I was a PhD intern in Sociotechnical Systems at the Social Media Collective (Microsoft Research New England), where I worked with Tarleton Gillespie on the limits of automated moderation for pornographic animation involving fictional children.

 Before my PhD, I graduated with a BA and MA in Film and Media Studies from La Sorbonne Nouvelle in Paris.